 The Master of Science in Organizational Leadership Degree program is designed to provide working professionals with the knowledge and skills essential for successful leadership in a variety of sectors.
-The 33- credit accelerated program focuses on the synthesis of theory and practice of leading organizations in diverse settings including corporate, public and non-profit organizational environments.
-The program’s framework affords students an opportunity to develop the conceptual tools necessary for leading organizational effectiveness efforts.
-It takes 16-20 months to complete.
+The 33-credit accelerated program focuses on the synthesis of theory and practice of leading organizations in diverse settings including corporate, public and non-profit organizational environments, and is offered on campus or online.

 The program consists of the following core courses:

 - Fundamentals of Organizational Leadership

 - Leadership Communication and Coaching Essentials